-Let start off with installing the WP-Optimize plugin in our WordPress CMS.
+Let’s start with installing the WP-Optimize plugin in our WordPress CMS.
 Follow the steps to install WP-Optimize:

 - Login to WordPress Dashboard

-- Search and Install WP-Optimize plugin from WordPress repository
+- Search and Install the WP-Optimize plugin from the WordPress repository

 - Activate the Plugin

-- Now you’ll see a new menu added into your WordPress menu options — WP-Optimize
+- Now you’ll see a new menu added to your WordPress menu options — WP-Optimize

 Click on the menu to navigate to Database Optimization.